vitforlinux-gimp/vitforlinux-gimp.github.io/readme.md

-Updated Script-fu for Gimp 2.10 and 3.0 / 3.2 rc2
+Updated Script-fu scm logo for Gimp 2.10 and 3.0 / 3.2 rc2

-If you want to see the preview page of the updated scm script-fus for Gimp 2.10 and 3.0 3.2 rc2 see:
+If you want to see the preview page of the updated scm script-fus logo for Gimp 2.10 and 3.0 3.2 rc2 see:

 https://vitforlinux-gimp.github.io/